Phagun (1973 film): Plot

-Shanta is now left to raise their daughter, Santosh 'Toshi alone, who grows up to be a bright young woman (Jaya Bhaduri).
-Santosh falls in love with Dr. Suman (Vijay Arora) and marries him.
+Shanta is now left to raise their daughter, Santosh 'Toshi alone, who grows up to be a bright young woman.
+Santosh falls in love with Dr. Suman and marries him.

 At some point, Shanta moves in with them for while, and soon her presence starts interfering in the marriage of the young couple, who try hard to adjust with her, but it only creates tension in their marriage.
 Shanta's loneliness, and her growing affection for her son-in-law, soon reminds her of the fact that how much does she miss male company, this only adds to her trouble and guilt.

 In the end, she begs that she be reunited with her husband, after all these years, and Gopal returns, and they are reunited.